-Born Jeanne-Claude de Guillebon in Casablanca, she met Christo Javacheff in Paris in 1961.
-Both worked together, using only their first names as they created their large-scale art works.
+Born Jeanne-Claude de Guillebon in Casablanca, she met Christo Javacheff in Paris in 1961 when he was commissioned to paint a portrait of her mother.
+Together they envisaged conceptual projects using everyday materials, using only their first names in their large-scale art works.
 Christo’s interest in “wrapping” places or things in swaths of fabric soon became an obsession.

 Unlike most land artists, their work was found in populated areas where it can be experienced by thousands of people at no cost to them.
 In 1961, they did their first collaborative work “Stacked Oil Barrels and Dockside Packages” at the harbor in Cologne, Germany before moving to New York City in 1964.